Bet You Can't Hit Me! The Science of Catapult Statistics

 The following references can help you learn more about normal distributions and histograms.
 The Math Is Fun website is the easiest to read for beginners; the Wikipedia and Wolfram Mathworld pages are more advanced.

-In addition to the catapult, the kit also includes:
+In addition to the catapult, will need these items from the kit:

 - Three rubber bands, 3 × 1/8 inches